C. L. Franklin: Personal life

-On October 16, 1934, Franklin married his first wife, Alene Gaines, at the age of 18 and though that marriage had ended by early 1936, the form of dissolution is unconfirmed.
+On October 16, 1934, Franklin married his first wife, Alene Gaines, at the age of 19 and though that marriage had ended by early 1936, the form of dissolution is unconfirmed.
 On June 3, 1936, Franklin married gospel singer Barbara Siggers, with whom he had four children: Erma (1938–2002), Cecil (1940–1989), Aretha (1942–2018), and Carolyn (1944–1988).
-As noted by his biographer, Nick Salvatore, Franklin fathered a daughter, Carol Ellan Kelley (née Jennings) (1940–2019), by Mildred Jennings, a 12-year-old member of his congregation.
-Carol Ellan was born November 17, 1940, during his tenure at New Salem Baptist Church in Memphis, Tennessee, and was the last of his children to survive him.
+As noted by his biographer, Nick Salvatore, Franklin fathered a daughter, Carl Ellan Kelley (née Franklin) (1940–2019), by sexually assaulting Mildred Jennings, a 12-year-old member of his congregation.
+Carl Ellan was born November 17, 1940, during Franklin's tenure at New Salem Baptist Church in Memphis, Tennessee, and was the last of his children to survive him.

 Barbara had a son by a previous relationship, Vaughn (1934–2002), whom C. L. adopted shortly after the marriage.
 Vaughn did not learn that C. L. Franklin was not his biological father until 1951.
 When C. L. and Barbara separated (for the last time), Barbara moved with Vaughn to Buffalo, New York, leaving Franklin with the couple's four other children.
 The couple never divorced.
 According to biographer Nick Salvatore of Cornell University, Barbara made periodic trips to Detroit to visit her children and they traveled to New York to visit her during summer vacations.
 Barbara died of a heart attack in 1952 at age 34.
 Her husband did not attend her funeral.